-When preparing a proposal for faculty who are working less than 100% FTE, the direct pay requested should represent a percentage of their institutional base salary (IBS), not their full time rate.
+When preparing a grant proposal for faculty who are working less than 100% FTE, the direct salary requested should be based on a percentage of their institutional base salary (IBS), not their full time rate.

-For instance, if a faculty member with a full time rate of $100,000 has a 50% appointment and is requesting 10% salary support, the commitment represents 10% of the 50% appointment or….
+When a faculty member with a full time rate of $100,000 has a 50% appointment and is requesting 10% salary support, the commitment represents 10% of the 50% appointment.

 - Salary: 10% of the 50% salary, $5,000 ($100,000 x 50% x 10%)

 - Person Months: 10% of 50% time, 0.6 person months.

 - Percent Effort: 10% of 50% time, or 5%

 Note: When preparing a proposal requiring cost sharing, the cost share should also be calculated in person months based on the part time rate.
 See "Cost Share for Faculty with Less than 1 FTE."